AlexRogalskiy/object-mappers-playground/docs/user-guide/upgrade.md

 ### Step 1: Open An Issue With The Upgrade Template.

-- Open a new issue in your repository, and push the "Get Started" button for the `[web2docs] Automated Upgrade` Issue template, which looks like this:
+- Open a new issue in your repository, and push the "Get Started" button for the `[ObjectMappers] Automated Upgrade` Issue template, which looks like this:
     - **IF YOU DON'T SEE THIS**: you have an older version of fastpages and you **must [manually upgrade](#manual-upgrade) once** to get this new functionality.

 ### Step 2: Click `Submit new issue`